cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

   --robot-name=<robot-name>
     Target a specific robot by specifying its name in case multiple robots wait for an extern controller in the Webots instance.

+  --interactive
+    Launch MATLAB in interactive debugging mode.
+    See https://cyberbotics.com/doc/guide/matlab#using-the-matlab-desktop for more information.

   --matlab-path=<matlab-path>
     For MATLAB controllers, this option allows to specify the path to the executable of a specific MATLAB version.
     By default, the launcher checks in the default MATLAB installation folder.